 1. Personalized Product Recommendations

-Personalized product recommendations are like jet-fuel for your e-commerce conversion rates, accounting for nearly a third of e-commerce revenue.
+Personalized product recommendations are like jet fuel for your e-commerce conversion rates, accounting for nearly a third of e-commerce revenue.
 And thanks to a growing number of personalization engines and marketplace tools, they’re now accessible to most e-commerce sellers.

-For example, Amazon Personalize helps sellers analyze customer browsing history, purchase history, and offer different types of product recommendations depending on the scenario.
-Sellers on Shopify and other channels can use predictive solutions like Dynamic Yield and Nosto to predict future buying behavior and tailor recommendations based on shopper intent, visual similarity to past purchases, geotargeting and more.
+Sellers on Shopify and other channels can use predictive solutions like Dynamic Yield and Nosto to predict future buying behavior and adjust recommendations based on shopper intent, visual similarity to past purchases, geotargeting, and more.

 2. Chatbots and Virtual Assistants